Heptagon-Solutions/New-KMNR-Website/documentation/linux-setup.md

 +----------------------+
 ```

 It's working!
-Now you need to setup the KWIP database with the `setup.sql` and `sample_data.sql` scripts.
+Now you need to setup the KWIP database with the database setup/migration scripts.
 While still in the MariaDB terminal, enter these two commands:

 ```
+source <path to 00_setup.sql>;
-source <path to setup.sql>;
+source <path to 01_whatever.sql>;
+...
+# This last one is not required; populates DB with fake data for development
-source <path to sample_data.sql>;
+source <path to 99_sample_data.sql>;
 ```

 _If you run into issues, check [this website](https://www.server-world.info/en/note?os=Debian_12&p=mariadb); it was very helpful while writing this._